Amazon EKS Distro¶

 All container images for these components are based on Amazon Linux 2, and are available on the ECR public registry for amd64 and arm64 architectures.
 New releases will be created when there is an updated component version, a required update in the Amazon Linux 2 base image, or a change required in the build toolchain (ex: a Go version update).

-release artifacts that are not delivered as container images, and are available
+that are not delivered as container images.
+These components are available as

-A list of all the components and assets that make up a release including URIs to all the compressed archives, binaries, and container images are available in the release manifests.
-You can install the CRD API type, the first release manifest for Kubernetes 1-18, and view the release by running the following commands:
+A list of all the components and assets that make up a release including URIs to all the compressed archives, binaries, and container images is available in the release manifests.
+You can install the CRD API type, the release manifest for EKS Distro, and view the release by running the following commands:

 Release Version Dependencies¶